Where to go?

 Multi-day tour

 Think about whether you would prefer it to be pretty flat.
 Our first tour was from Salzburg to Passau along the Salzach and Inn rivers.
-It was two nights and three days, and it gave us a taste of how a tour would work and what we would need the next time.
-Then, we did Passau to Vienna along the Danube, which was longer and gave us a bit more experience.
+It was a two-night, three-day experience that gave us a taste of how a tour would work and what we would need the next time.
+Then, we went from Passau to Vienna along the Danube, which was longer and gave us a bit more experience.

-Try a known trail like the Enns tour, Austria, to be more adventurous with hills or mountain passes.
+Try a known trail, such as the Enns tour in Austria, to be more adventurous with hills or mountain passes.
 Alternatively, try Lake Constance (Bodensee), which borders three countries: Germany, Switzerland & Austria.
 These tours have a few hills, but they are not too extreme.
-Another multi-day tour is River Mur https://ebike-europe.com/routes/mur-bike-path-austria-european-bike-paths/ which will take you from the mountains, to the city and onto the wine area.
+Another multi-day tour is the River Mur https://ebike-europe.com/routes/mur-bike-path-austria-european-bike-paths/, which takes you from the mountains, to the city and onto the wine area.

 Where to go? – What about you?